 About the Project

-The Action Committee Metrics Working Group’s (the Working Group’s) mandate is to work toward inter-jurisdictional cooperation and coordination in the development of justice metrics.
+The Action Committee Metrics Working Group (the Working Group) was established in 2018 with a mandate to work toward inter-jurisdictional cooperation and coordination in the development of justice metrics.
 National coordination is in service of the common goal of making a larger amount of useful data more readily available to empirical researchers in order to enhance the capacity of justice systems to empirically measure program performance and evaluate user outcomes.

 - to move toward enhanced data and performance measurement as efficiently and expeditiously as possible by pooling scarce resources and limiting duplication of work; and